AIRPACT-Fire/Documentation/technical_docs.md

 ## Glossary

+1. **Particulate Matter**: the term for a mixture of solid particles and liquid droplets found in the air.
+Some particles, such as dust, dirt, soot, or smoke, are large or dark enough to be seen with the naked eye.
+Others are so small they can only be detected using an electron microscope ([source](https://www.epa.gov/pm-pollution))
+2. **Visual Range**:  distance at which two objects appear indisinct; worsened by inclimate weather and presence of Particulate Matter (both PM_2.5 and PM_10) in the surrounding air.
-**Visual Scene**: image representation of a natural landscape, including sky, mountain ranges, trees, etc.
+3. **Visual Scene**: image representation of a natural landscape, including sky, mountain ranges, trees, etc.
-**Target**: small interface element placed on screen by user.
+4. **Target**: small interface element placed on screen by user.
-**Anchor Point**: large land mass within a Visual Scene (e.g., a mountain or a tree).
+5. **Anchor Point**: large land mass within a Visual Scene (e.g., a mountain or a tree).
-**Background Point**: sky or clouded backdrop from any Anchor Point.
+6. **Background Point**: sky or clouded backdrop from any Anchor Point.